-Forget the idea that "nobody wants to use a stylus" because that's clearly incorrect.
+Forget the idea that "nobody wants to use a stylus," because that's clearly incorrect.
 A lot of users want to use some sort of pen on their go-to device, and we've seen Microsoft, Apple, and Google all offer a pen input device of some sort on their flagship devices since the Note appeared.
-It can be convenient for jotting down notes, or used for annotation in a presentation, or even just used for doodling and it works really well.
+It can be convenient for jotting down notes, or used for annotation in a presentation, or even just used for doodling — and it works really well.

 A regular stylus you buy is a capacitive input device.
 The screen on your phone is made from an insulator (glass in most cases) that also serves as the hard outer surface.
 This insulator is coated with a clear electrical conductor.
-Your finger, along with a "normal" stylus, is also an electrical conductor and when you touch the screen its electrostatic field is changed.
-The processor and OS in your phone take this data and turns it into a tap, long-press, dragging action or whatever else you did with your finger or stylus.
+Your finger, along with a "normal" stylus, is also an electrical conductor, and when you touch the screen its electrostatic field is changed.
+The processor and OS in your phone take this data and turns it into a tap, long-press, dragging action, or whatever else you did with your finger or stylus.

 When the S Pen is energized, the tiny circuitry inside of it does much of the work when writing or drawing.
-The digitizer layer in your phone has only one job — keep track of where the tip of the S Pen is.
+The digitizer layer on your phone has only one job — keep track of where the tip of the S Pen is.
 The Pen doesn't need to touch the screen for this to happen, which is important because the touching action is what triggers the software to write or draw on the screen.
 The screen knows where the Pen is touching and tracks its movements and the Pen itself tells the software that it is drawing a line.
 The software draws the line on your screen and you see what you're drawing or writing as it happens.

 This is far more accurate than a capacitive stylus could ever be.
 It's why the S Pen won't work as a stylus on any other phone — it's not an electrical conductor.
-It's also why the S Pen, or Apple Pen, or Pixel Pen, or Surface Pen, etc. work so much better than a "regular" stylus.
+It's also why the S Pen, or Apple Pencil, or Pixel Pen, or Surface Pen, etc. work so much better than a "regular" stylus.

 A capacitive stylus, like this one from Amazon, can be useful.
 I have a pair of these and use them for rough drawing or scribbling on a phone every now and then, and they can be useful when trying to select text on a phone with a small screen.
 The good thing about them is that they will work on any device that has a touchscreen — even the Galaxy Note.

-But if you want to do any fine drawing or have a lot of writing to do, nothing comes close to a good inductive pen setup like the Galaxy Note series has. you can find capacitive styli that pair through Bluetooth to try and track movement like the S Pen does (those are called an active stylus and Android supports them in full) but they still aren't as precise or accurate.
+But if you want to do any fine drawing or have a lot of writing to do, nothing comes close to a good inductive pen setup like the Galaxy Note series has.
+You can find capacitive styli that pair through Bluetooth to try and track movement like the S Pen does (those are called an active stylus and Android supports them in full), but they still aren't as precise or accurate.
 Not by a long shot.